 Thinking of having a quick adventure somewhere in Europe?
 If so, let us first take you on a virtual trip around the mesmerizing City of Luxembourg!

-Suitable for a day trip or a two-day visit, Luxembourg City – the Capital of the Grand Duchy of Luxembourg is tucked in the heart of Western Europe with a population of over 120,000 inhabitants, most of them foreigners.
+Suitable for a day trip or a two-day visit, Luxembourg City – the Capital of the Grand Duchy of Luxembourg is tucked in the heart of Western Europe with a population of over 120,000 inhabitants.
 As a small landlocked country, Luxembourg offers a little something for everyone.
-In the City of Luxembourg, you can find a mix of everything and enjoy what you prefer.

 Here are some tips on how to enjoy Luxembourg City just like a local.